whoiszyc/Repo_python/README.md

 # APrimer
-# Code test in Python 3.x for the book: A Primer on Scientific Programming with Python
+# Code test and practice in Python 3.x from the following books:
+(1) A Primer on Scientific Programming with Python